An Island Burning

 Synopsis

-"MacIntyre always writes with a clarity of style." - The Scotsman
+'MacIntyre always writes with a clarity of style' The Scotsman

-Meanwhile, Sergeant Ivor Punch is busy policing a protest that includes a strange visitor - a man purporting to be Robert Louis Stevenson, who talks of a mysterious island that appears off Mull only twice a century, which he once saw while sailing by Skerryvore Lighthouse.
+Meanwhile, Ivor Punch is busy policing a protest when he meets a strange visitor purporting to be Robert Louis Stevenson, who speaks of an island that appears only twice a century.
+As smoke fills the air and bodies are discovered, Sergeant Punch searches for the crux of the mystery by looking to the past.

-"MacIntyre always writes with a clarity of style." - The Scotsman
+'MacIntyre always writes with a clarity of style' The Scotsman

-Meanwhile, Sergeant Ivor Punch is busy policing a protest that includes a strange visitor - a man purporting to be Robert Louis Stevenson, who talks of a mysterious island that appears off Mull only twice a century, which he once saw while sailing by Skerryvore Lighthouse.
+Meanwhile, Ivor Punch is busy policing a protest when he meets a strange visitor purporting to be Robert Louis Stevenson, who speaks of an island that appears only twice a century.
+As smoke fills the air and bodies are discovered, Sergeant Punch searches for the crux of the mystery by looking to the past.

 Details